ShawnSnap/VisualBasic-SampleApp-CardPresent/README.md

 will need to obtain an IdentityToken from your Solutions Consultant in order to run this project successfully.

-This project was created with Ruby 2.3.3 and makes direct calls to the Snap* API via the built in Net::HTTP library.
-It only uses built in packages.
+**This project was created in Visual Studio 2010.
+You may need to update the project if you are using a more recent version of Visual Studio.**

+### Set Up

+1. Edit the app.config file and enter the IdentityToken given to you by your Solutions Consultant.
+2. The Endpoint Management section of the app.config file define the endpoints the application will use.
+Be sure these are set to the version of CWS you are connecting to.

 ### How To Use

-You'll need to edit config.rb once you've got your identity information from your Solutions Consultant.
-Run the application and you will see:
+Build the project in Visual Studio, then run the resulting .exe file.
+You will see:

 ![Introductary Screenshot](./screenshots/step1.png)